 Director of Imaging Services: Sherry Cormier, RT(R)

 Memorial Hospital is at the forefront in digital imaging.
 The procedures performed in our department are filmless.
 All images from radiology are stored and read on PACS (Picture Archiving and Communications Systems).
-We were the first small hospital in New England to use digital technology, and we are the only hospital in the region with all the major diagnostic imaging services accredited by the American College of Radiology.
+We were the first small hospital in New England to use digital technology, and offer major diagnostic imaging services accredited by the American College of Radiology.

 (click on an option for more information)